-- Aboriginal or Torres Strait Islander aged over 50 with a material medical condition - ~ people with material medical conditions - ~ people who are immunocompromised - Where possible staff will be screened prior to attending work, and will at a minimum, be screened upon arrival/shift commencement. - All businesses will implement symptom screening for staff. - Screening may include verbal/print questionnaire or electronic solutions. - Businesses may also wish to implement temperature or thermal scanning for staff upon arrival.
+- ~ aged over 70 - ~ aged over 65 with a material medical condition - Aboriginal or Torres Strait Islander aged over 50 with a material medical condition - ~ people with material medical conditions - ~ people who are immunocompromised - Where possible staff will be screened prior to attending work, and will at a minimum, be screened upon arrival/shift commencement. - All businesses will implement symptom screening for staff. - Screening may include verbal/print questionnaire or electronic solutions. - Businesses may also wish to implement temperature or thermal scanning for staff upon arrival.
 Ongoing adherence will require implementation of training, auditing and record keeping processes.